Skip to main content

 packet upload file <path> [--content-type <mime>]

---content-type <mime>Override MIME type (auto-detected from file extension or file-type if omitted)
+--content-type <mime>detectedOverride MIME type.
+Auto-detected from file extension or file-type if omitted.

 MIME auto-detection: